mikkelpm/het_agents_bayes/doc/hh.md

 - [variables_polynomials.mod](../program/hh_model/dynare/variables_polynomials.mod): define model variables
 - [equations_polynomials.mod](../program/hh_model/dynare/equations_polynomials.mod): equilibrium conditions

-Finally, the model file defines the macro observables.
+Finally, the model file defines potential macro observables.
 These include cross-sectional moments of the micro data, for use in evaluating the moment-based likelihood functions described in Section 4.4 of our paper.
+Note that it is always possible to use part of the macro observables for estimation by setting the other macro observables to missing values in [run_sim.m](../program/functions/sim/run_sim.m).

 As usual in Dynare, solving the model first requires computing the non-stochastic steady state of the model, which happens in the hierarchy of files [firstOrderDynamics_polynomials_steadystate.m](../program/hh_model/dynare/firstOrderDynamics_polynomials_steadystate.m), [compute_steady_state.m](../program/hh_model/dynare/compute_steady_state.m), and [coreSteadyState.m](../program/hh_model/dynare/coreSteadyState.m).
 These files are not essentially different from Winberry's, though we have slightly optimized the numerical performance in various parts.